 The point of taking all these steps is to strengthen your approach to giving notice regarding geolocation data usage.
 This leaves little doubt that users have access to your geolocation information policies and that enhances your compliance with the act.

-Consider the Geolocation Privacy Protection Act as an opportunity to review your privacy practices.
+The Illinois Geolocation Privacy Protection Act helps protect consumer privacy, and requires that anyone it applies to reviews and implements appropriate privacy practices.
 As more apps use geolocation data to assist users, it is important to keep them fully informed of your information practices.
 This not only supports legal compliance but also goodwill in your marketplace.

 Comprehensive compliance starts with a Privacy Policy.